suguru-o5/ds-0924/ds203/final-project/final-project-report.md

 ### Objective 1: Analyze the relationship between studytime and the average grade
 #### Hypothesis: Students who spend more time studying tend to perform better.

+- Variable Definition
+    - studytime:
+        Weekly study time (from 1 to 4: 1 - <2 hours, 2 - 2 to 5 hours, 3 - 5 to 10 hours, or 4 - >10 hours)
+    - grade:
+        The average grade of the three periods (from 0 to 20)

 - SQL Query:

     <img src="images/studytime_and_avg_grade_sql.png" width="60%">